defenseunicorns/zarf-package-software-factory/backup-and-restore/jira/README.md

 1. If pushing changes to your di2me repository required a different environment, transfer the package that the previous command created to a machine with access to your cluster.

-    **Attention!** All commands for the rest of this guide must be run from a machine with access to the di2me cluster.
+    **Attention!** All commands for the remainder of this guide must be run from a machine with access to the di2me cluster.

 1. Place the day2 package into an empty folder and deploy it using the following command.